simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

     configuration option.

 ### saml
   * Make the id of the generated signed metadata only change when metadata content changes.
-  * New SP options `AssertionConsumerService` and `SingleLogoutServiceLocation` that allow to override the default URL paths.
+  * New SP metadata configuration options `AssertionConsumerService` and `SingleLogoutServiceLocation` to allow overriding the default URL paths.
   * Added support for per-IDP configurable `AuthnContextClassRef`/`AuthnContextComparison`.

-### Interoperability
-  * The minimum PHP version required is now 5.6.
-  * Windows CI was added using Appveyor
-  * The codebase is now completely covered by Psalm static analysis
-  * Test coverage has increased by 3%

-### Deprecation
-  * Support for SAML1.1 / Shibboleth 1.3 will be discontinued in a future release
-  * The class SimpleSAML\Auth\TimeLimitedToken is now deprecated and will be removed in a future release If your custom module relies on this class, be sure to make a copy into your repository and make sure to also copy the unit tests that come along.
-  * Setting 'privacypolicy' in metadata-files will be removed in a future release.
-It was only used by the consent-module, which supports UIInfo's PrivacyStatementURL.
-    See https://simplesamlphp.org/docs/stable/simplesamlphp-metadata-extensions-ui on how to configure this.
-  * The use of the PHP memcache-extension was deprecated in favour of memcached-extension.
-    The former is considered abandoned and it's safe use can no longer be guaranteed.

 ## Version 1.17.6